-- Early Christians worshipped alongside Jewish people, and their services were similar to Jewish services.
+- Jesus’s Early Christians worshipped alongside Jewish people, and their services were similar to Jewish services.
 They sang hymns, read scripture, and celebrated the Jewish Passover, Siddur, and Seder.
-Sunday became the primary day of worship within 20 years of Jesus’ death.
+Within 20 years of Jesus’ death, Sunday became the primary day of worship.

 - Ante-Nicene Period: